How Much Is Pyrite Worth

 Q: Are there ethical considerations surrounding pyrite mining?

 A: As with any mining activity, ethical considerations are crucial.
-Sustainable mining practices that minimize environmental impact and ensure fair labor standards are paramount.
+Sustainable mining practices that minimize environmental impact and ensure fair labor standards are key.
 Consumers should seek out ethically sourced pyrite, especially when purchasing collector specimens.

 Q: Where can I buy or sell pyrite?